unified-naming-convention/NamingStandard/README.md

 Who would've thought a globally documented API would be **such a hit**?
 We sure did!
 UNC was a great concept and it's lifespan proved it, focusing on building an excellent API for scripters allowed for those scripters to create great scripts, making our software just that more usable.

-Two years ago, UNC helped to marginally resolve the issue of poorly named functions.
+Two years ago, UNC helped to resolve the issue of poorly named functions.
 Today, it's founders at ([Script-Ware](https://script-ware.com/)) have stopped engineering script execution software for Roblox where these functions are used.

 You are welcome to keep using UNC as a benchmark for software, but it will eventually grow out of date with newer features.
 We're sorry!
 We hope one day we'll make it up to you.